EugeneTheWatchman/simpleMarcosRecorder/README.md

   - in `execute` mode `-time N` indicates how many times faster to play the macro.
 If `N` is `0`, times faster = infinity
 - `-loop M`.
   - in `execute` mode indicates how many times repeat marco.
 If `M` is `0`, repeats endlessly.

+## afterword

+there are some bugs at the moment:
+1. works only for windows
+2. display scale specifies different coordinate systems for recording and running macros
+3. executing on speed much more than 1 may cause incorrect keyboard input